Sivangi99/SVM_python_code/README.md

 probA, probB : array
 probability estimates, empty array for probability=False

+4.score(X, y, sample_weight=None)
+Returns the mean accuracy on the given test data and labels.
+In multi-label classification, this is the subset accuracy which is a harsh metric since you require for each sample that each label set be correctly predicted.
+Parameters:
+X : array-like, shape = (n_samples, n_features)
+Test samples.
+y : array-like, shape = (n_samples) or (n_samples, n_outputs)
+True labels for X.
+sample_weight : array-like, shape = [n_samples], optional
+Sample weights.
+Returns:
+score : float
+Mean accuracy of self.predict(X) wrt. y.

 5.predict(X)
 Perform classification on samples in X.
 For an one-class model, +1 or -1 is returned.